shaylinko30/slack-tac-toe/README.md

 ## Description

 This is a code enables a slack app to render a playable tic-tac-toe game.
 A slack app will need to be created first and a few configurations will need to be made in order to play the game.
-While the app is running, simply type _/tic-tac-toe_ in a slack _channel_ in order to run the game.
+While the app is running, simply type _/tic-tac-toe_ in a slack _channel_ in order to run the game (make sure that the slack app has been invited to the channel).
 Multiple games can be played at once.

 ## Configuration